Hagerstown and Frederick Railway: End of the line

 Passenger decline during the 1930s left the H&F's business dependent on freight service, primarily between Frederick and Thurmont.
 The network in Frederick was kept busy switching freight between industrial sidings and connections between the Baltimore and Ohio Railroad (B&O) and Pennsylvania Railroad (PRR) lines.

+The last day for trolley service between Frederick and Hagerstown was October 8, 1938.
+Track between Myersville and Hagerstown was abandoned, leaving Myersville as the terminus of the line.

 Passenger service to Jefferson halted in 1940, and tracks were removed in 1943, although the line along Jefferson Boulevard to Dean's was kept in operation to cater to the resort trade in Braddock Heights at the Vindobona Hotel.
-The Middletown-Myersville section was closed and the track lifted in 1945.
+The Middletown-Myersville section was closed and the track was lifted in 1945.

-The Hagerstown-Williamsport line was closed in 1947, the last service in Washington County.
+In 1947, preliminary work was completed to dismantle the Frederick and Hagerstown line between Frederick and Middletown, including the spur to Braddock heights.
 Later that year, service was discontinued on the Middletown and Braddock Heights lines.
+On August 4, the Hagerstown-Williamsport line closed, the last service in Washington County.

+Trolley service in Frederick terminated on February 20, 1954.
+According to Reuben Moss, the closure was caused by a reroute of streets in downtown Frederick to be one way for traffic in 1947, which limited the trolley's purpose.

-Most freight on the Thurmont branch was gone, with only service to Fort Detrick a significant contributor.
+In 1947, most freight on the Thurmont line was gone, with only service to Fort Detrick a significant contributor.
 Many utilities, including Potomac Edison, were ordered by the Securities and Exchange Commission to leave non-utility-related businesses, such as transportation.
-With that incentive, the last H&F trolley ran on February 20, 1954.
+In 1954, the line terminated passenger service.
 Freight carried on, but the electric lines were removed on the Thurmont line in 1955 and diesel equipment was substituted.
 Nevertheless in 1958 the track between Thurmont and Fort Detrick was taken up.
 Potomac Edison stopped all service on April 26, 1961.